 Hyperlink Dos and Don'ts

-When designing a course, you will want to ensure that all students can access the websites and documents that you link.
-Accessible hyperlinks are particularly important for students with screen readers, who will hear links read out loud.
+When designing a course, you want to ensure that all students can access the websites and documents that you link to.
+Accessible hyperlinks are particularly important for students with screen readers, which read the links out loud.
 This piece contains best practices for writing and formatting accessible hyperlinks so that all learners can access the content that you have curated for your course.

 Hyperlink Dos